-The item shall be paid for at the Contract unit price per each.
+Payment for conduit junction wells as measured above shall be made at the Contract unit price per each junction well of the type indicated, completely installed and constructed, including excavation, backfilling, and stone base.
 Price and payment will constitute full compensation for all labor, equipment, tools, and incidentals required to complete the work.